arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 The &lt;transfer&gt; is extended to include the complete group of all activated variants formed by combining all variant groups from all variant TLDs.

+__TODO__: It must be ensured that the poll message to the losing registrar also contains the full list of domains that will be transferred together with the primary domain.

 __TODO__: xml example

 # EPP &lt;create&gt; command